Luxendo/luxendo-image/README.md

 - `objective`: Name of the detection objective through which the given image was acquired.
 - `camera`: Name of the camera that acquired the image data.
 - `repetition`: [Optional: assumed to be 0 when missing] Maximum of the `repetition` numbers in the `acquisition` metadata (see explanation of the `repetition` field in `acquisition` metadata below).
+- `stack_scan_id`: [Optional] Images acquired during the *same* stack scan (same stage sweep), have the same unique (within experiment) `stack_scan_id`.
+If two images have different `stack_scan_id`s, they belong to different stack scans, i.e., the sample may have moved (drifted) between these two images.
+This information can be useful e.g. when deciding whether / how to register the images in post processing.
 - `voxel_size_um`: Physical size of the voxels in sample space, in micrometers. `"depth"` is the shortest spacing between the image planes (perpendicular to planes).
 Important things to note:
   - This voxel size is *also* contained in the (first applied) scaling part of the transform given by `affine_to_sample` (see below).
 This is because, when opening the image with a viewer/software that is unable to apply the `affine_to_sample` transform, it should still be able to show the data with the correct voxel size, read from `voxel_size_um`.
   - On the other hand, any viewer or processing software that *can* apply the `affine_to_sample` transform should *ignore* `voxel_size_um` and use `(1,1,1)` as voxel size instead, and then automatically get the correct voxel size from applying `affine_to_sample`, which contains the scaling.